Purchase Orders Less than $1,000

 If you do not intend to pay for certain items (returning for replacement or credit), please let Accounts Payable know as soon as possible.
+Hold the invoice in the department's PO Receiver queue until issues have been addressed and resolved with the vendor.

-Sometimes vendors send invoices to departments rather than to Accounts Payable.
 The purchase order directs the vendor to send invoices to Accounts Payable and to include this information:

 - Michigan Tech purchase order number